A local newspaper recently chronicled the life of a man who had cheated death time after time – only to now be facing financial death.

 Now‚ he needs a liver transplant for non-alcoholic cirrhosis of the liver.
 Financially tapped out and already owing tens of thousands in medical bills‚ he and his wife have been hosting bake sale fundraisers to try to afford it.

-Our Los Angeles Chapter 7 bankruptcy lawyers know this is far from an isolated scenario.
+Our Woodland Hills Chapter 7 bankruptcy lawyers know this is far from an isolated scenario.
 Many people‚ after beating harrowing odds in regaining their health and strength‚ must now wage a battle to stay afloat financially.